Where did Ají de Gallina come from?

 - 3 whole chicken breasts

-- 8 slices of bread without mold
+- 8 slices of white bread without crust

 - 2 large onions, chopped into cubes

-- 1 cup of evaporated milk
+- 1 cup of evaporated milk, more to taste

 - 2/3 cup of walnuts